ARE2020-G1G2/saturn/blog.md

 - re-model the collisions, try at best to make a circular movement (like a ring around Saturn) where the particles would move randomly colliding with each other.
 As soon as a particle hits another, the affected particle becomes different (colour, shape or size);
 - improve the ultraviolet radiation and trajectory functions by putting balls (symbolizing particles) instead of a line;
 - continue research and coding on gaps and division in the rings.

+## SEMAINE 11
+_Vendredi 1 Mai 2020_

+   Cette semaine, nous avons avancé sur nos objectifs fixés la semaine dernière Les nouveaux objectifs sont:
+- la fonction des collisions: le mouvement aléatoire des particules (avec collision et changement de couleur) est codé mais le mouvement aléatoire circulaire reste plus difficile.
+C'est pourquoi, nous avons demandé conseil à notre professeur;
+- le codage des fonctions du rayonnemet au UV et de la trajectoire est fini;
+- Nous continuons toujours les recherches et le codage sur les lacunes et divison dans les anneaux, qui au vu de la difficulté ne reste pas notre priorité.
+De plus, cette partie n'est pas essentielle au sujet.

+## WEEK 11
+_Friday,May 1st 2020_

+   This week we have moved forward on our goals set last week The new objectives are:
+- the function of collisions: the random movement of the particles (with collision and change of color) is coded but the circular random movement remains more difficult.
+This is why we asked our teacher for advice;
+- the coding of the UV ray and trajectory functions is finished;
+- We are still continuing the research and coding on the gaps and division in the rings, which in view of the difficulty does not remain our priority.
+In addition, this part is not essential to the subject.